opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ### I did not receive a push notification that asks me to authenticate the corporate billing request.
 This may have happened because:

 * You have turned off push notifications for DWP Mobile.
-Turn on push notifications
+[Turn on push notifications](https://mobilefaq.digitalworkplace.gov.sg/Technical%20Support.html#3-push-notification)
 * Unknown technical issues.
 We are aware that some users do not receive push notifications even though they have turned on the notifications for the app.
 We are unsure why this happens, but we are working on it!

-If you did not receive a push notification, you can still set up corporate billing.
+If you did not receive a push notification, you can still [set up corporate billing](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-corporate-billing).

 ### The app tells me that my corporate billing request has expired.
 If it expires, you will need to set up corporate billing again at the e-commerce store again.

-Corporate billing requests expire after 2 min.
+Corporate billing requests expire after **2 min**.
 For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.

-### I cannot see the pending corporate billing request in the ‘Accounts’ page.
+### I cannot see the pending corporate billing request in the Accounts page.
 This may have happened because:
-* The ‘Accounts’ page has not been updated.
+* The Accounts page has not been updated.
 * Your corporate billing request has expired.

 Try refreshing the Accounts page by pulling down and releasing the page.
 If that does not work, try setting up corporate billing again at the e-commerce store.

 For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.

-### The app tells me that the corporate billing setup was successful, but I do not see the corporate billing account in the ‘Accounts’ page.
+### The app tells me that the corporate billing setup was successful, but I do not see the corporate billing account in the Accounts page.
 This may have happened because:
-* The ‘Accounts’ page has not been updated.
+* The Accounts page has not been updated.
 * There were errors on the e-commerce store’s end.
-Please set up corporate billing at the e-commerce store again.

 Try refreshing the Accounts page by pulling down and releasing the page.
 If that does not work, try setting up corporate billing again at the e-commerce store.

 ### If I have multiple work profiles, which agency will my corporate billing account be tied to?
 (E.g. I am from GovTech and Enterprise Singapore)
 It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app.

-* Tap on the agency field.
+* Tap on the **Agency** field.
 * Choose the agency you want to tie the corporate billing account to.
-* Tap ‘Yes’.
+* Tap **Yes**.

 Orders checked out using this corporate billing account will be tied to the agency you selected for the account.